 Conclusion

-Starting a new business in today’s fast-paced markets is easier than ever.
 Technology breaking down barriers and the internet democratizing knowledge, combined with lower IT infrastructure costs and easier access to funding, has created a storm for disruptions in almost all industries.
-Therefore, competition is coming from all directions — new competitors seemingly coming out of nowhere.
+Therefore, competition is coming from all directions.
+However, finding competitors for a company is not a one-time exercise , but an ongoing process.
+With technology accelerating disruption, new competitors are always on the horizon.

 Implementing a Market and Competitive Intelligence (M&CI) program is crucial to thriving and surviving in this business environment.
 Such a program should be backed by powerful M&CI tools that harness the latest AI technologies to bring efficiency and let you easily expand the scope of your intelligence program.